-- 1. Check the engine oil.
-For instructions, refer to $\it Checking\ the\ engine\ oil$ in this chapter. - 2.
-If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
-Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
-Recheck the engine oil level.
-Make sure the oil level is not above the MAX mark on the engine oil level dipstick. - 4.
-Install the dipstick and ensure it is fully seated. - 5.
-Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn or until the cap is fully seated.
+1. Check the engine oil.
+For instructions, refer to Checking the engine oil in this chapter.

+2. If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
+Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening.

+3. Recheck the engine oil level.
+Make sure the oil level is not above the normal operating range on the engine oil level dipstick.

+4. Install the dipstick and ensure it is fully seated.

+5. Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until three clicks are heard or until the cap is fully seated.

-To avoid possible oil loss, DO NOT operate the vehicle with the engine oil dipstick and/or the engine oil filler cap removed.
+To avoid possible oil loss, DO NOT operate the vehicle with the engine oil level dipstick and/or the engine oil filler cap removed.